What is DeFi? A beginner's guide to decentralized finance

 Liquidity pools are a necessary tool for many decentralized exchanges to facilitate trading.
 They provide trading liquidity for buyers and sellers, who pay a fee for their transactions.
 To become part of a pool, liquidity providers can send specific funds to a smart contract and receive pool tokens in return, earning passive profit based on the fees traders pay when they interact with that pool.
 Pool tokens are the key to getting your deposited funds back.

-Sometimes known as liquidity mining, yield farming is another activity in the DeFi space, involving searching for profit via various DeFi projects through participating in liquidity pools.
-While there are intricacies to yield farming, there is one key reason that market participants are flocking to this phenomenon: It allows you to use your crypto holdings to earn even more crypto.
+Sometimes known as liquidity mining, yield farming is another activity in the DeFi space that involves searching for profit via various DeFi projects through participating in liquidity pools.
+While there are intricacies to yield farming, there is one key reason why market participants are flocking to this phenomenon: It allows you to use your crypto holdings to earn even more crypto.

 For all its promise, the decentralized finance space remains a nascent market that is still experiencing some growing pains.